 Yes, sunflowers (Helianthus annus) are easy to grow but there’s something to know before you plant them to avoid creating other problems in the garden.
-I try new varieties each year, growing them both for beauty and bird food = win win.
-You can read more about how to safely feed garden birds here.
+There are a couple of plants they should not be planted near which I have listed below.

-If you’ve familiar with companion planting you know that plants are sensitive to their surroundings.
+If you’ve familiar with the idea of companion planting you know that plants are sensitive to their surroundings.
 Not just the soil quality, amount of sun, and moisture levels, but which other plants are growing nearby.
 Some get along just fine, others benefit one another, and a few compete for resources.
-Sunflowers actually produce compounds that inhibit growth in some other plants, stopping seed germination and growth.
+Simply put, sunflowers produce compounds that inhibit growth in some other plants, stopping seed germination and growth.

 The two plants known to be negatively affected by sunflowers are: